 Do you believe that children should be seen and not heard?

-Do you think that your job as a parent is done when your children are clothed, fed and have a roof over their heads?
+Do you think that your job as a parent is done when your children are clothed, fed, and have a roof over their heads?

 Do you have more important things to do than spend time with your child?

 If you’re reading this article, you’re probably not an uninvolved father.
 These are the dads that see parenting as a chore.
-They don’t have long term goals for their children and there’s a visible lack of enthusiasm, love and support for their children.
+They don’t have long term goals for their children and there’s a visible lack of enthusiasm, love, and support for their children.

-Children who grow up with a father like this may be independent, but it’s an independence that comes at a price.
+Children who grow up with a father like this may be independent, but it’s the independence that comes at a price.
 They will struggle to connect with their fathers and may battle to trust male figures in their life.